What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 8) Leashes

-Do not forget that when you take a dog into the house, you not only take responsibility for its life and health, but also take responsibility for its behavior in public places, this is especially important in a big city.
-Not only peace of mind - yours and those around you, but often the very life of your pet depends on the upbringing of your dog, your ability to manage its behavior, understand its needs and intentions.
-Be sure to read the literature on dog psychology, we have materials and other resources (Internet or books).
-And be sure to take the time to take at least a short course in dog management from an experienced dog handler, or at least consult on training methods - preferably with people who have experience with our breed.
-For residents of St. Petersburg, the doors of the club "Coliseum" and the health-improving and training hall "Showdogs" are always open Tel.
+Do not forget that by taking a dog into your home, you not only take responsibility for its life and health, but also assume responsibility for its behavior in public places, this is especially important in a big city.
+Not only your peace of mind and that of those around you, but often the very life of your pet depends on your dog’s upbringing, your ability to manage its behavior, understand its needs and intentions.
+Be sure to read the literature on dog psychology, we have materials and on other resources (Internet or books).
+And be sure to take the time to take at least a short course in dog management from an experienced dog handler, or at least consult on training methods - preferably with people who have experience working with our breed.
+The doors of the Coliseum club and the Showdogs health and training hall are always open for residents of St. Petersburg.
+Tel.
 925-14-62.
-Residents of other regions, please do not start the process and consult in a timely manner, at least by e-mail [email protected], as well as find a good cynologist in your region (for example, using forums on chow sites).
+I ask residents of other regions not to start the process and consult in a timely manner, at least e-mail [email protected], and also find a good dog trainer in your region (for example, using forums on chow sites).
 LOVE YOUR DOG RESPONSIBLY!!!
-And do not forget to take a garbage bag for a walk in the city - this will save you from fines, and your dog from the negativity of others!
-Remember that in cities there are "Rules for keeping animals" that do not allow streets and yards to be polluted.
-NEVER walk on the playgrounds and do not provoke the dog to communicate with other people's children, they are unpredictable!
-In urban conditions, it is desirable (and on the streets - mandatory) to keep the dog on a leash.
+And don’t forget to take a garbage bag for a walk in the city - this will save you from fines, and your dog from the negativity of others!
+Remember that in cities there are “Rules for keeping animals” that do not allow pollution of streets and yards.
+NEVER walk on playgrounds or provoke your dog to interact with other people's children, they are unpredictable!
+In urban environments, it is advisable (and on the streets, mandatory) to keep your dog on a leash.
 Good luck!

-We are sincerely glad that this miracle appeared in your house - a chow-chow baby, and we hope that your baby will grow up to be the most beloved and beautiful.
-If you have any questions (and they certainly will!), We will be happy to answer them.
+We are sincerely glad that this miracle has appeared in your home - a chow-chow baby, and we hope that your baby will grow up to be the most beloved and beautiful.
+If you have any questions (and you certainly will!), we will be happy to answer them.
 You are welcome!
 Good luck!

-And the last thing - I really hope that your responsible attitude towards the new family member will provide him with a calm and joyful life NEAR YOU.
-But just in case, it is highly recommended for urban dogs to have a special tag on their harness (daily harness or collar) - with the name of the dog and your coordinates (you can use key tags!).
-They rescued many dogs, by chance - God forbid - found themselves on the street.
+And lastly, I really hope that your responsible attitude towards your new family member will provide him with a calm and joyful life NEXT to you.
+But just in case, it is highly recommended that city dogs have a special tag on their harness (daily harness or collar) with the dog’s name and your coordinates (you can use key tags!).
+They saved many dogs who, by chance - God forbid - ended up on the street.

-X:- I'm thinking, what did I do?
-If you have to give advice to relatives, you must understand it yourself ...
+X:- I keep thinking, what did I do?
+If you are going to give advice to relatives, you need to understand it yourself...
 And I see the reasons for kindness and contact only in the fact that

-1) as a child, she walked with her on the dog playground in a bunch of other dogs and left her to sort things out with them on her own, and didn’t grab a little on her hands (I watched such owners, so then they grab her hands all her life, not literally, so figuratively sense, or then they drive gardens so as not to inadvertently eat anyone)
+1) as a child, I walked with her on the dog playground among a bunch of other dogs and left her to sort things out with them on her own, and didn’t just grab her in her arms (I’ve observed such owners, and then all my life they grab you into their arms, not literally, but figuratively meaning, or then they tend to vegetable gardens so as not to accidentally eat anyone)

-2) I dragged a lot around the villages-reserves-trains-ships-cars, and everywhere there are a lot of animals and people of all ages and sizes.
-Moreover - and this is certainly not my merit - people and animals are all good and the dog is set up calmly and benevolently.
+2) I dragged a lot around villages-reserves-trains-ships-cars, and everywhere there were a lot of animals and people of all ages and sizes.
+Moreover - and this is certainly not my merit - people and animals are all good and have a calm and friendly attitude towards the dog.

-I don't understand what else I did so special.
-Well, she treated her like a human being.
-Well, the child fiddled with her a lot: squeezed, fought, rolled around.
-I don't understand the other one.
-I often hear stories about vicious chows.
-In the sense of quite specific stories, that, they say, we have a chow walking around here, which rushes at everyone.
-That's how such a result is achieved, this is incomprehensible to me ...
+And I no longer understand what I did that was so special.
+Well, I treated her like a human being.
+Well, the child fussed with her a lot: he squeezed, struggled, and rolled around.
+I don't understand anything else.
+I often hear stories about evil chows.
+In the sense of very specific stories that, supposedly, there is a chow walking around here that attacks everyone.
+How such a result is achieved is incomprehensible to me...

-I hope your baby will also grow up kind and sociable, and in terms of the way of socialization of the chow, I absolutely agree with the Mistress Tasha.
+I hope that your baby will also grow up to be kind and sociable, and in terms of the way of socialization the chow absolutely agrees with Mistress Tashi.
 MORE CONTACTS, GOOD AND DIFFERENT!
-By the way, riding in public transport from early childhood is a wonderful character training.
-Unfortunately, his individual car does not replace him!
-And never (!) encourage even justified aggression in the chow - believe me, he (a) will protect property, you and his life in any case, if this case, God forbid, arises.
-But it is possible to accidentally spur the development of too strong watchdog qualities (they are already in the subcortex in Chow), and then it will be more difficult to cope with the dog.
+By the way, riding public transport from early childhood is excellent character training.
+Unfortunately, an individual car does not replace it!
+And never (!) encourage even justified aggression in your chow - believe me, he will defend property, you and his life in any case if this case, God forbid, arises.
+But it is possible to accidentally spur the development of too strong guard qualities (they are already in the subcortex in a chow), and then it will be more difficult to cope with the dog.
 May you have a dog that is pleasant in every way.
-The CAU will do everything else at the right time.
-You don't have a Labrador
+The CHAU will do the rest itself at the right time.
+You don't have a Labrador)))

 Mix food chow chow different types Not recommended.

-Dry food for chow chows must be chosen by carefully reading the labels.
-Do not feed an adult chow chow with food containing artificial colors, flavors, preservatives.
-When deciding which food to feed your chow chow, check out the expert opinions and advice.
-As a rule, in the industrial feeds of companies that have proven themselves on the market, there are all the necessary substances, selected taking into account the characteristics of specific breeds of dogs.
-And the current variety of feed will make it possible to create an optimal diet for chow chows.
+Dry food for chow chows must be selected by carefully reading the labels.
+You should not feed an adult chow chow food that contains artificial colors, flavors, or preservatives.
+When deciding what food to feed your chow chow, read the ratings and advice of experts.
+As a rule, industrial food from companies that have established themselves in the market contains all the necessary substances, selected taking into account the characteristics of specific dog breeds.
+And the current variety of feeds will make it possible to create an optimal diet for chow chows.

-Do not forget that the dog must have access to a bowl of clean water at all times for any type of food.
+Don't forget that your dog should have access to a bowl of clean water at all times with any type of food.

-It is important not only to choose what to feed the Chow Chow, but also to prepare a place for feeding.
-Formation correct posture for chow has great importance, therefore, the dog should eat from a bowl located at a naturally comfortable height for it, as the dog grows in height, the bowl rises.
+It is important not only to choose what to feed your Chow Chow, but also to prepare a place for feeding.
+Formation correct posture for chow has great importance, therefore, the dog should eat from a bowl located at a naturally comfortable height for it; as the dog grows in height, the bowl rises.

 The weight of a chow chow at two months should be 5-7 kg, at four months - 13-17 kg.
-The weight of an adult bitch varies from 20 to 27 kg, for a male - from 25 to 32 kg.
-It must be taken into account that the dog is prone to obesity, and monitor its diet, feed the Chow Chow puppy according to the regime, and not on demand.
+The weight of an adult female varies from 20 to 27 kg, a male - from 25 to 32 kg.
+It is necessary to take into account that the dog is prone to obesity, and monitor its diet, feeding the chow-chow puppy according to the schedule, and not on demand.

-Chow - dogs are healthy, with a strong immune system.
+Chows are healthy dogs with strong immune system.
 Compliance with vaccinations and insect treatments is usually sufficient to prevent infectious diseases.
 Meanwhile, they have a specific metabolism, so feeding the Chow Chow requires special attention.
-Excess meat, for example, can lead to severe allergic reactions.
-Based on this, in dry food, the volume of proteins should not exceed 23%.
-Chow Chows are also prone to getting sick. diabetes: control the content of carbohydrates in the pet's diet and do not indulge him with sweet and starchy foods.
+Excess meat, for example, can lead to violent allergic reactions.
+Based on this, the volume of proteins in dry food should not exceed 23%.
+Chow Chows are also prone to illness diabetes mellitus: control the carbohydrate content in your pet’s diet and do not spoil it with sweets and starchy foods.

 Often there are problems with the joints due to the powerful body.
-Take care of calcium-rich foods or consider mineral supplements.
+Eat foods rich in calcium or consider taking a mineral supplement.

-In daily care, regular examination and care of the dog's eyes is important.
-They have a torsion of the eyelid, which can lead to damage to the cornea.
+Regular examination and care of your dog's eyes is important in everyday care.
+They experience entropion of the eyelid, which can lead to damage to the cornea.

 Breeding

-Puberty in Chow occurs, as a rule, from 7 to 12 months, in rare cases - at 5 months.
+Puberty in chows usually occurs from 7 to 12 months, in rare cases - at 5 months.
 The body of dogs at this age is not yet ready for mating, pregnancy and childbirth.
-Early mating of Chow Chow can lead to undesirable physiological consequences and diseases in both females and males.
-According to experts, the optimal age for breeding in males is two years, in females - 20 months, after the third estrus.
+Early mating of a Chow Chow can lead to undesirable physiological consequences and diseases in both bitches and males.
+According to experts, the optimal age for breeding in males is two years, in females - 20 months, after the third heat.

 Feeding puppies and adult dogs is done using a stand on which two containers are placed: for feeding and drinking.
-The height of the stand is increased as the puppy grows (the upper edge is at chest level).
+The height of the stand increases as the puppy grows (the upper edge is at chest level).

 Opinions on what to feed puppies vary greatly.
-Professional dry puppy food can be used (see end of chapter).
-They are balanced in composition, with their use there is no need for vitamin and mineral supplements.
-But it must be taken into account that small puppies do not have all the teeth yet, and it is difficult for them to chew dry food granules, they do not eat enough and, accordingly, grow poorly.
+You can use professional dry puppy food (see at the end of the chapter).
+They are balanced in composition; when used, there is no need for vitamin and mineral supplements.
+But we must take into account that small puppies do not yet have all their teeth, and it is difficult for them to chew dry food granules, they do not get enough to eat and, accordingly, do not grow well.
 Therefore, dry food should be soaked.

-We try to do the following: dry food is in a bowl accessible to puppies, and, in addition, small puppies receive regular food (according to the schemes indicated below).
-Of course, the balance of nutrition is partially lost, but the puppies get used to any food that the future owner can offer them, grow well and feel happy.
-Only on dry food we advise to transfer puppies after the change of teeth.
+We try to do the following: dry food is constantly in a bowl accessible to the puppies, and, in addition to this, small puppies also receive regular food (according to the schemes indicated below).
+Of course, the balance of nutrition is partially lost in this case, but the puppies get used to any food that the future owner can offer them, grow well and feel happy.
+We recommend switching puppies only to dry food after changing their teeth.

 The daily amount of food for a Chow Chow puppy is approximately 60-70 g per 1 kg of live weight.
-But, just like people, dogs have individual characteristics.
-One dog needs more, and the other needs less food in order to be in good condition.
-It is also important how balanced nutrition you offer your pet.
-By appearance You can always tell your dog if he is eating right and enough, if he is healthy and if he is being properly cared for.
-In fact, your dog is the visiting card of your family.
+But, like people, dogs have individual characteristics.
+One dog needs more, and another needs less food in order to be in good condition.
+It is also important how balanced a diet you offer your pet.
+By appearance Your dog can always be told whether he is eating correctly and sufficiently, whether he is healthy and whether he is being properly cared for.
+In fact, your dog is the calling card of your family.

 General remarks:

-1. When using a new food or medical preparations Watch for an allergic reaction in your dog.
+1. When using a new food or medical supplies Monitor your dog for allergic reactions.
 If it appears, then give the dog tavegil (0.01 mg per 1 kg of weight with an interval of 12 hours) and stop using the drug.

-3. The porridge is cooked almost until tender, and vegetables are added.
-If the meat or fish is lean, then beef fat is added at the end of cooking - 1 tablespoon per 2 liters.
+3. The porridge is cooked until almost done, and vegetables are added.
+If the meat or fish is lean, then add beef fat at the end of cooking - 1 tablespoon per 2 liters.

-4. Meat twice a week can be replaced with boiled liver and fish twice.
-Offal in general is always given only in boiled form.
-(Remember that in puppies, the composition of the gastro-intestinal juice will not be able to cope with toxins and the puppy is easily poisoned!)
+4. Meat can be replaced with boiled liver twice a week and fish twice.
+By-products are generally always given only in boiled form.
+(Remember that in puppies the composition of the gastrointestinal juice will not be able to cope with toxins and the puppy can easily be poisoned!)

-5. Fresh herbs, finely chopped, are added before meals.
-At the same time, be careful with fresh cabbage and carrots (there have been cases of puppies poisoning with nitrates, an excess of which can be found in these fresh vegetables).
+5. Fresh greens, finely chopped, are added before eating.
+At the same time, be careful with fresh cabbage and carrots (there have been cases of puppies being poisoned by nitrates, excess amounts of which may be found in these fresh vegetables).

-6. No mineral supplements and vitamins without consultation with the breeder!
+6. No mineral supplements or vitamins without consulting the breeder!

 1-2 6 8-11-14-17-20-23 30-70 (total per day: 180-420)